znsio/specmatic-documentation/documentation/kafka.md

 #### ℹ️ Additional Notes

 - You can mount a different `spec.yaml` anytime to simulate different message contracts.
-- Use the `ignoreTopics` field to exclude system/internal topics.
+- Use the `topicsToIgnore` field to exclude system/internal topics.
 - Ensure all published messages adhere to the schema defined in the spec.